The forward and reverse shock dynamics of Cassiopeia A: Method and data

 \section{Method and data}

 For certain periods of time the expansion of an SNR can be described by a self-similar solution model of the form

 with $R$ a certain radius---e.g. the forward shock radius, $R_{\rm fs}$---$R_0$ the reference radius, corresponding to age $t_0$, and with $m$ the expansion parameter.
 For example, for a point explosion into a uniform density medium one expects the evolution to be described by $m=2/5$, corresponding to the Sedov-Taylor model.
-Previous X-ray expansion measurements of Cas A indicate that $m\approx 0.7$ \citep{vink98a,koralesky98,delaney03,patnaude09}, close to $m=2/3$, expected for an SNR evolving inside a wind bubble.
+Previous X-ray expansion measurements of Cas A indicate that $m\approx 0.7$ \citep{vink98a,koralesky98,delaney03,patnaude09}, close to $m=2/3$, expected for an SNR evolving inside a steady progenitor wind with $\rho(r)\propto r^{-2}$---i.e. the $s=2$ case.

 The method used here measures the expansion projected onto the plane of the sky by comparing X-ray images based on observations in different years.
 One reference image is stretched or shrunk by the expansion factor $f$ until it provides a good fit to an image based on a later, respectively an earlier observation.
 We can approximate the development of the expansion factor by a Taylor series around a reference time $t_0$